Bartlesville, Oklahoma: Geography

 According to the United States Census Bureau, the city has a total area of 21.1 sqmi, of which 21.1 sqmi is land and 0.04 sqmi (0.09%) is water.

 The Caney River flows through Bartlesville, separating the downtown area from the east side.
 The river flooded in October 1986 as a result of unusually heavy rainfall.
 The city was split in half for several days, and the flood caused considerable property damage.
 The river broke its banks again in June 2007, cresting five feet below the 1986 level.
 The Pathfinder Parkway, a paved trail for walking, running, and cycling, runs alongside the Caney River.

 Climate

 Bartlesville is familiar with both very hot conditions in the summer with a record high of 115 °F and with very cold conditions with a record of low of -28 °F. However, even with this record of extremes, the climate of Bartlesville is considered humid subtropical (Köppen Cfa) with cool winters and hot summers, with the majority of precipitation falling in spring, between the months of April and June.
 Bartlesville lies in Tornado Alley, meaning that severe weather, including tornadoes, can occur.
 Severe weather occurs most often in the spring months, and occurs with much less frequency throughout the rest of the year.
+The city lies within USDA plant hardiness zone 7a (0 to 5 F).